 How can work affect mental health?

-A 40-hour working week adds up to almost a quarter of your life every seven days.
+A 40-hour working week adds up to almost a quarter of your life every 7 days.
 It takes up a lot of your energy, concentration, motivation and time.
-Given that around one in four people will have a mental health issue in their lifetime, it’s probably more common in your workplace than you think.
+Given that around one in four people will experience a mental health issue in their lifetime, it’s probably more common in your workplace than you think.

 This guide takes a look at the topic of mental health at work, including: